fastify/fastify/docs/Server.md

   }
 })

 // Done!
-You can now use Ajv 8 options and keywords into your schemas!
+You can now use Ajv 8 options and keywords in your schemas!
 ```

 <a name="set-not-found-handler"></a>